zacbraddy/Vimspirational/README.md

 ## Problems I've managed to overcome

-### Saving the swap and backup files in a different directory
+#### Saving the swap and backup files in a different directory

 [This answer on SO](https://stackoverflow.com/a/1625850) explains how to save the swap and backup files to another directory and the other answers explain what exactly these files do.

+### Make it so that when I press escape the highlighting from a search goes away

+[This answer on SO](https://stackoverflow.com/a/1037182) explains how to map the esc key to the command `:noh` which clears the search history